-- In the replacement of interface board, turn off the projector, press the Main On/Off Switch to Off and unplug the AC power cord from the AC outlet. - 1 Remove 2 Screws from an interface board. - 2 Pull out the interface board. - 3 Replace the interface board.
-Insert a new interface board along Guide to fit Socket to inside Plug. - 1 Tighten screws to secure the interface board.
+- In the replacement of interface board, turn off the projector, press the Main On/Off Switch to Off and unplug the AC power cord from the AC outlet. - 1 Remove 2 Screws from an interface board. - $2 \quad \text{Pull out the interface board.} \\$ - 3 Replace the interface board.
+Insert a new interface board along Guide to fit Plug into Socket. - 1 Tighten screws to secure the interface board.